User tasks and forms#

 Candidate users#

-Candidate users is a list of specific users who will be able to see, claim, and complete the task.
+Candidate users are a list of specific users who will be able to see, claim, and complete the task.

 Forms#